Hengle/Nexus-Security.github.io/content/posts/2016-09-09-anti-spy-spyware-scanner-professional.md

 Anti Spy & Spyware Scanner Professional 1.0.11 Mod APK For Android

 Anti Spy has been developed to efficiently scan Android devices for potential spies.
 With artificial intelligence (AI), real\*time signature updates, and heuristic detection methods, users are proactively protected against spyware and malware.
-Anti Spy is based on the intelligent Deep Detective â¢ technologies that protect hundreds of thousands of our users against hackers every day. and targeted spying attacks.
+Anti Spy is based on the intelligent Deep Detective ¢ technologies that protect hundreds of thousands of our users against hackers every day. and targeted spying attacks.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download Anti Spy & Spyware Scanner Professional 1.0.11 Mod APK For Android
 ===========================================================================